Islam in Uzbekistan: 1990s

 In the early 1990s with the end of Soviet power large groups of Islamic missionaries, mostly from Saudi Arabia and Turkey, came to Uzbekistan to propagate Sufi and Wahhabi interpretations of Islam.
 In 1992, in the town of Namangan, a group of radical Islamists educated at Islamic universities in Saudi Arabia took control of a government building and demanded that president Karimov declare an Islamic state in Uzbekistan and introduce shari‛a as the only legal system.
 The regime, however, prevailed, and eventually struck down hard on the Islamic militant groups, leaders of which later fled to Afghanistan and Pakistan and were later killed in fights against coalition forces.
 In 1992 and 1993 around 50 missionaries from Saudi Arabia were expelled from the country.
 The Sufi missionaries too were forced to end their activities in the country.
 For the most part, however, in the years after the independence Uzbekistan saw a resurgence of a traditional form of Islam.
 According to a public opinion survey conducted in 1994, interest in Islam is growing very rapidly.
 Very few people in Uzbekistan were interested in a form of Islam that would participate actively in political issues.
 Thus, the first years of post-Soviet religious freedom seem to have fostered a form of Islam related to the Uzbek population more in traditional and cultural terms than in political ones.

 2000s

 The government is against the Hizb ut-Tahrir and the followers of Said Nursî of Turkey.

 The government blames the May 2005 unrest in Uzbekistan on an aim to overthrow the government of Uzbekistan in order to make it a Central Asian theocratic republic.
 Uzbek President Islam Karimov "placed blame for the unrest on Islamic extremist groups, a label that he has used to describe political opponents in recent years and that his critics say is used as a pretext for maintaining a repressive state."
 Hizb ut-Tahrir have denied involvement in the unrest, but expressed sympathy and solidarity with the victims of the unrest, firmly laying blame on the repressive practices and corruption of the government.

+2010s

+After the death of president Karimov there was a significant rise of the Islamic piety among the population in Uzbekistan.